plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Dormant season:** Evergreen shrub.
 - **Soil and Fertilizer:** Using a mix of my training soil on the bottom topped with a layer of sandy soil from the parent plant, topped with sphagnum moss.
 Using osmocote for fertilizer.
 I've read that rosemary prefers a sandy soil so that's why I used some of the soil from the planter that the cuttings came from.
 Fish emulsion once per month during growing season, and sprayed as foliar feed.

+### liquidambar (sweetgum)

+- Acquired in June 2024 from local nursery.
+- **Styling notes:** None yet, in small nursery pot so will be letting grow out and repotting next spring.
+- **Last repotting - None**
+- **Sunlight - Full:** Provide some cover midday during hottest months.
+- **Watering:** Avoid drying out.
+Likes humidity.
+- **Growing season:** Spring through fall.
+- **Dormant season:** Goes dormant in winter.
+- **Soil and Fertilizer:** Osmocote pellets during growing season for now.
+Standard training mix once repotted, now in nursery pot and soil.

-### p afra
+### shimpaku juniper

-- Acquired in May 2024 from bonsai club raffle.
+- Acquired in June 2024 from local nursery.
-- **Styling notes:** Came styled as a forest in a nursery pot, going to keep it as a forest after repotting into grow box.
+- **Styling notes:** Going for semi-cascade or informal upright.
-- **Last repotting - Mid April 2025**
+- **Last repotting - None**
 - **Sunlight - Full sun**
-- **Watering:** Succulent that doesn't require frequent watering.
+- **Watering:** Water thoroughly daily.
+Should not be allowed to dry out completely and always remain a little moist.
-- **Growing season:** Year-round.
+- **Growing season:**  Grows year-round, but most vigorous growth in spring through summer.
-- **Dormant season:** Evergreen succulent.
+- **Dormant season:** Evergreen.
-- **Soil and Fertilizer:** Standard training mix and fertilizer.
+- **Soil and Fertilizer:** Fish emulsion once per month during growing season, and sprayed as foliar feed.
+Standard training mix.

 ## other notes.

 #### bonsai wishlist/todo:

 - Bougainvillea (have but needs repotting)
-- Liquid amber/Sweetgum
 - Wisteria
+- Hokkaido elm
 - Paperbark tree (grew up around these in southern California, curious about trying to bonsai one)

 #### soil and fertilizer: